 (2) Jeffrey Thorp reported the ownership information shown in the above table in a Schedule 13D he filed with the SEC on March 3, 2020.
-Mr. Thorp disclaims beneficial ownership of these shares.
+Mr. Thorp disclaims beneficial ownership of these shares except to the extent of his pecuniary interest therein.

-(3) The number of shares beneficially owned for each director includes 3,100 RSUs to vest on May 23, 2023.
+(3) The number of shares beneficially owned for each director includes 3,800 RSUs to vest on May 21, 2024.

-(4) The number of shares beneficially owned for this director excludes 3,100 RSUs which vest on May 23, 2023, but receipt of those shares will be deferred to a later date.
+(4) The number of shares beneficially owned for each director excludes 3,800 RSUs which vest on May 21, 2024, but receipt of those shares will be deferred to a later date.

-^{} Represents beneficial ownership of less than one percent (1%) of the outstanding shares of our common stock.
+\ Represents beneficial ownership of less than one percent (1%) of the outstanding shares of our common stock.